ayesha-xainab/Chess-Game/README.md

 # Chess-Game

 This is a fully functional chess game built using JavaFX.
-It allows players to play chess against their friends.
+It allows players to play chess against each other.
 The game features a graphical interface with an intuitive and user-friendly design.
 It supports the basic movements and rules of chess.

 ## Features